-All Evidence questions should be answered according to the Federal Rules of Evidence.
-Approximately one-third of the Evidence questions for each MBE will be based on category I, one-third on category V, and one-third on the remaining categories, II, III, and IV.
+NOTE: All Evidence questions should be answered according to the Federal Rules of Evidence.
+Approximately one-third of the Evidence questions on the MBE will be based on category I, one-third on category V, and one-third on the remaining categories-II, III, and IV.

-- I. Presentation of evidence
+- Presentation of evidence

 - A. Introduction of evidence

 - 1. Requirement of personal knowledge

 - 2. Refreshing recollection

 - 3. Objections and offers of proof

 - 4. Lay opinions

 - 5. Competency of witnesses

 - 6. Judicial notice

-- Roles of judge and jury
+- 7. Roles of judge and jury

-- Limited admissibility
+- 8. Limited admissibility

 - B. Presumptions

 - C. Mode and order

 - 1. Control by court

 - 2. Scope of examination

 - 3. Form of questions

 - 4. Exclusion of witnesses

-- D. Impeachment, contradiction, and rehabilitation
+- Impeachment, contradiction, and rehabilitation

-- Inconsistent statements and conduct
+- 1. Inconsistent statements and conduct

 - 2. Bias and interest

 - 3. Conviction of crime

 - 4. Specific instances of conduct

 - 5. Character for truthfulness

 - 6. Ability to observe, remember, or relate accurately

 - 7. Impeachment of hearsay declarants

 - 8. Rehabilitation of impeached witnesses

-- 9. Contradiction
+- Contradiction

 - E. Proceedings to which evidence rules apply

 - Relevancy and reasons for excluding relevant evidence

 - A. Probative value

 - 1. Relevancy

 - 2. Exclusion for unfair prejudice, confusion, or waste of time

 - B. Authentication and identification

 - C. Character and related concepts

-- Admissibility of character
+- 1. Admissibility of character

 - 2. Methods of proving character

 - 3. Habit and routine practice

 - 4. Other crimes, acts, transactions, and events

 - 5. Prior sexual misconduct of a defendant

-D. Expert testimony
+- D. Expert testimony

 - 1. Qualifications of witnesses

 - 2. Bases of testimony

 - 3. Ultimate issue rule

-- Reliability and relevancy
+- 4. Reliability and relevancy

-- 5. Proper subject matter for expert testimony
+- Proper subject matter for expert testimony

 - E. Real, demonstrative, and experimental evidence

-III.
+- III.
 Privileges and other policy exclusions

 - A. Spousal immunity and marital communications

 - B. Attorney-client and work product

 - C. Physician/psychotherapist-patient

-- D. Self-incrimination

-- E. Other privileges
+- D. Other privileges

-- F. Insurance coverage
+- E. Insurance coverage

-- G. Remedial measures
+- F. Remedial measures

-- H. Compromise, payment of medical expenses, and plea negotiations
+- G. Compromise, payment of medical expenses, and plea negotiations

-- Past sexual conduct of a victim
+- H. Past sexual conduct of a victim

-IV.
+- IV.
 Writings, recordings, and photographs

 - A. Requirement of original

 - B. Summaries

 - C. Completeness rule

-V. Hearsay and circumstances of its admissibility
+- V. Hearsay and circumstances of its admissibility

 - A. Definition of hearsay

-- What is hearsay
+- 1. What is hearsay

 - 2. Prior statements by witness

-- 3. Statements attributable to party-opponent
+- Statements attributable to partyopponent

 - 4. Multiple hearsay

 - B. Present sense impressions and excited utterances

 - C. Statements of mental, emotional, or physical condition

 - Statements for purposes of medical diagnosis and treatment

 - E. Past recollection recorded

 - F. Business records

 - G. Public records and reports

 - H. Learned treatises

 - I. Former testimony; depositions

 - J. Statements against interest

 - K. Other exceptions to the hearsay rule

 - L. Right to confront witnesses